iak-id/iak-api-php/README.md

 IAK_APIKEY_PRODUCTION=as342******
 IAK_STAGE=sandbox
 ```
-**Note: These keys also serve as default value if some field(s) is not available when creating an IAK instance**
+**Note: These keys also serve as default value if some field(s) are not available when creating an IAK instance**

 Code example without parameter passing
 ```php